abcdesktopio/docs/opsdocs/docs/setup/kubernetes_abcdesktop.md

 ![abcdesktop Anonymous login](img/kubernetes-setup-login-anonymous.png)

-Click on the **Connect with Anonymous** access button.
-Pyos is creating a new desktop using the user container docker image oc.user.18.04.
+Click on the **Connect with Anonymous** access button. abcdesktop service pyos is creating a new desktop using the user container docker image oc.user.18.04.

 ![abcdesktop main screen login pending](img/kubernetes-setup-login-anonymous.pending.png)